tauri-apps/tauri-docs/docs/guides/distribution/sign-macos.md

 - Xcode 10 or later
 - An Apple Developer account enrolled in the [Apple Developer Program]

-The prerequisites above are also the minimum conditions for notarization.
 For more details please read the developer article on [notarizing macOS software before distribution].

 ## tl;dr